 In our area, AJAC runs a pre-apprenticeship program called Manufacturing Academy that provides the foundational skills and credentials to enter a formal apprenticeship.
 Manufacturing Academy is open to individuals 17 years age and up.

-We also offer youth and adult apprenticeship programs.
+AJAC also offers youth and adult apprenticeship programs in Central Washington.

 In this 11-week pre-apprenticeship, you will learn and get certified in the following:

 This program is open to enrolled high school juniors and seniors who are at least 16 years of age with a minimum GPA of a 2.0.
 There are three pathways to choose from: